This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

-These are the kind of operations that I always use RAM disk for:
+These are the kind of operations that I always use a RAM disk for:

 - Default Chrome download location (except when downloading large images); ensures the most efficient unzipping of downloaded files into the same RAM disk

 - Setting up quick projects for development: whether it be in Visual Studio or Qt, this is the ideal place to quickly test things